 If the title of my section has left you scratching your head, by the end of this it should make sense. techspert.io has developed a computer program called a Crawler that scans the web, reading and indexing everything it finds to produce high-quality, data-backed expert profiles.
 My project was to train the Crawler to find the right pages faster and to ignore the pages that won’t help it produce profiles.

 For example, many people know to click on a website's “Meet the team” page to see people’s profiles, the Crawler doesn’t.
 Instead, it sifts through all the pages on a website until it gets to the “Meet the team” page, which gives it the profile information it needs, and it continues scanning additional pages after that.
-The Crawler spending time analysing content on irrelevant pages is time-consuming and therefore costly.
+The Crawler spending time analyzing content on irrelevant pages is time-consuming and therefore costly.

-I used reinforcement learning to get the Crawler to only analyse content that’s going to help it generate profiles.
-This is a subfield of machine learning where computers learn which actions they should take within an environment to maximise their reward, which is given gradually after each action, or after a certain goal has been reached.
+I used reinforcement learning to get the Crawler to only analyze content that’s going to help it generate profiles.
+This is a subfield of machine learning where computers learn which actions they should take within an environment to maximize their reward, which is given gradually after each action, or after a certain goal has been reached.
 For my problem, the reward is information to create expert profiles.
 Now, when the Crawler is hunting for expert profiles it knows which paths to take to do just that.

 This image via the Society of Robotics and Automation sums up reinforcement learning nicely.